lagom/lagom-java-maven-chirper-example/DEPLOY.md

 When the Lagom Chirper `Activity Stream` service is stopped, the entry from the HAProxy configuration is removed.

-[Production Suite](https://www.lightbend.com/platform/production) allows for full customization of the HAProxy configuration.
+ConductR allows for full customization of the HAProxy configuration.
 Operators familiar with HAProxy may elect to fully customise the HAProxy template, and thus gain the complete control on how proxying should be implemented while having the configuration updated automatically in the events of service changes.

 Refer to the [Dynamic Proxy Configuration documentation](http://conductr.lightbend.com/docs/2.0.x/DynamicProxyConfiguration) for more details.

 #### Service locator

-Service locator allows a caller of a particular service to lookup the service address, and thus allowing the request from the caller to be made to the correct address.
+The [Enterprise Suite](https://www.lightbend.com/platform/production) Service Locator provided by ConductR allows a caller of a particular service to lookup the service address, and thus allowing the request from the caller to be made to the correct address.
 This pattern is particularly important in the deployment of microservice based application, since services are expected to be scaled up or down, or sometimes moved for various reasons.

 As such, the list of address to all services running within the system needs to be maintained and kept up to date.

-When using an orchestration product that comes with built-in service registry such as [Production Suite](https://www.lightbend.com/platform/production), one can expect this list will be kept updated automatically.
+When using an orchestration product that comes with built-in service registry such as ConductR, one can expect this list will be kept updated automatically.

-We will show Service Locator functionality within [Production Suite](https://www.lightbend.com/platform/production) by trying to lookup a particular user from the `Friend` service within the Lagom Chirper example.
+We will show Service Locator functionality within ConductR by trying to lookup a particular user from the `Friend` service within the Lagom Chirper example.

 Firstly, we need to register a user.
 Visit the `Front-End` address at http://192.168.10.1:9000/, click on the "Sign Up" button to view the registration page.
 Enter the `username` and `Name` as `joe` and `Joe` respectively, and click the "Submit" button.